emmett-framework/emmett/docs/validations.md

 number = Field('int', validation={'in': {'range': (1, 10)}})
 ```

-The `'in'` validators also accepts some specific options, in particular:
+The `'in'` validator also accepts some specific options, in particular:

 | parameter | description |
 | --- | --- |